Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Evaluations

 \subsection{Standard Performance}

 In this section, we evaluate the standard performance of various defense methods on the standard LVLM benchmark MM-VeT.
-Specifically, The MM-VeT benchmark comprises data across six distinct dimensions for quality assessment of the responses.
+Specifically, the MM-VeT benchmark comprises benign data across six distinct dimensions for quality assessment of the responses.
 The overall results are presented in Figure \ref{fig:normal}.
 For numerical results, please refer to Appendix \ref{appendix:Standard}.
-Among them, MLLM Protector, ECSO, and DPS have minimal impact on standard performance, as reflected in the figure where their results remain on par with or slightly below the vanilla performance.
+Among them, MLLM Protector, ECSO, and DPS have minimal impact on standard performance, as reflected in the figure, where their results remain on par with or slightly below the vanilla performance.
 In contrast, SmoothVLM exhibits a noticeable performance degradation, indicating that balancing defense with standard performance is indeed quite challenging.
 Surprisingly, DPS effectively improved the scores for math-type data on the Gemini-1.5-Flash model, we provide the case study in Appendix \ref{appendix:mmvet_case}.
+Additionally, we find the Warning Prompt enhances the standard performance of Qwen-VL-Plus, and a case study is provided in the Appendix \ref{appendix:warning}.